-- Add the rice and let it toast a little, then simmer with white wine until nearly evaporated.
+- Add the rice and let it toast a little (approx. 3 minutes), then pour the white wine.

-- Start adding the hot stock to the rice, a ladleful at a time, waiting until each addition has been absorbed, before adding the next one.
-Keep on stirring all the time.
+- Once wine is reduced, start adding the hot stock to the rice, a ladle at a time, waiting until each addition has been absorbed before adding the next one.
+Keep on gently stirring .

 - At about mid cooking (about 10 mins) add the saffron diluted in water.

-- At the end of cooking (about 20 mins) turn off the fire and add the butter and the grated Parmigiano Reggiano.
+- At the end of cooking (about 20 mins) turn off the fire and add the butter and the grated cheese whisking until butter is melted.

 - Let the risotto rest covered for 5 minutes before serving.